 Proteus, Inc. offers employment and training services for anybody meeting program requirements.
 Additional emergency services include food vouchers for seasonal farm workers.
 Incentive Program can receive up to $500 for successfully completing High School Diploma, ESL, or GED.
 1816 Cecil Avenue, Delano CA 93215, dial (661) 721-5800

-Toy giveaways and holiday meals are provided by charities in Kern County.
+Free Christmas toy giveaways and holiday meals are provided by charities in Kern County.
 The programs are called Adopt a Family or Christmas Meals on Wheels for seniors and the disabled.
 The goal is to offer gifts and assistance to low income families at the holidays.
-More on Kern and Bakersfield Christmas programs.
+More on Kern and Bakersfield free Christmas programs.

 Alliance Against Family Violence & Sexual Assault – This non-profit serves victims of domestic violence.
-They offer an emergency shelter, in-house crisis intervention, and some basic legal aid.
+They offer an emergency shelter, in-house crisis intervention, and some basic legal aid from free lawyers in Bakersfield.
 For more medium term services, they run a transitional housing project, which will provide case management, housing, and services such as job training, financial empowerment resources and employment opportunities.
 Address is 1921 19th St., Bakersfield California, 93301, call (661) 327-1091.

 Bakersfield Department of Human Services – Very low income and the indigent of Kern County can look into financial assistance programs.
 Aid may be offered while pending receipt of long-term disability benefits, Social Security, unemployment, or while people are waiting for emergency rental payments via voucher systems.

-General assistance may be offered as well.
+- General assistance may be offered as well.
 This includes rent and utility assistance for low income individuals and the working poor.
 Any money is paid directly to your landlord or utility company.
 Vouchers for basic needs may be offered too.
-Also look into Medi-Care, Food Stamps, Healthy Families, Medi-Cal, and other public aid.
-Call Human Services at (661) 631-6000
+Also look into Medi-Care, Food Stamps (CalFresh), Healthy Families, Medi-Cal, and other public aid.

 The Kern County Fair Housing Law Project is for any county resident.
 It will ensure everyone is protected by fair housing laws and that they are not illegally evicted, or that they are not denied safe and affordable housing or apartments.
 After all, housing discrimination is prohibited by both federal and state of California laws.
 Call (661) 325-5943